harish-g-2554/The-Adaptive-Taxonomy-Mapper/README.md

-# Adaptive Taxonomy Mapper

-An AI-powered system that maps user-generated story tags to precise taxonomy categories using Groq's Llama 3.3 70B model.

----

 ## Overview

 This project solves the problem of inconsistent user-generated tags by using AI to understand story context and map content to a predefined taxonomy.
 The system combines deterministic pattern matching with LLM-powered reasoning for accurate, explainable classifications.